Éric Salvail: Career

 Salvail was born in Sorel-Tracy to André Salvail and Colette Paul.
 The family ran a small convenience store in Sorel-Tracy named Chez Salvail.
 His father died of Alzheimer's disease in 2006.
 Salvail studied communications at Université du Québec à Montréal (UQAM).

-He started work in 1991 at CJSO 101.7 a local radio station in Sorel.
-He went on to be a host in a number of television shows on Radio-Canada like Moi et l'autre, Chabada, Le Poing J and La Petite Vie.
+He started working in 1991 at CJSO 101.7, a local radio station in Sorel.
+He went on to be a staff member in a number of TV shows on Radio-Canada like Moi et l'autre, Chabada, Le Poing J and La Petite Vie.
 In 1999, he co-hosted shows like Occupation Double on TVA before landing as host in Star Académie in 2003 also on TVA.

 In 2007, he produced and presented Dieu merci! an adaptation of the Australian show Thank God You're Here, in addition to the show Salvail et Racicot on NRJ 94.3 NRJ and later Le retour de Salvail, Dominic et Martin.

-Between 2010-13, he produced and hosted Fidèles au poste!, a TV game show on TVA.
+Between 2010 and 2013, he produced and hosted Fidèles au poste!, a TV game show on TVA.
 In 2013, he moved to channel V for hosting the talk show En mode Salvail in 2013 and Ce soir tout est permis in 2014 and Les Recettes Pompettes in 2015.
 Since August 2015, he returned to radio through the radio Énergie (earlier NRJ) show Éric et les fantastiques from Mondays to Fridays.